FREQUENTLY ASKED QUESTIONS... ANSWERED!

 WHERE DID YOU GET THE NUMBER YOU ARE USING FOR THE NUMBER OF ORPHANS IN THE WORLD?

-Unicef has estimated that there are 153 million orphans in the world today.
+Estimated that there are 140 million orphans in the world today.
 Orphan stats are difficult because they often fail to account for social orphans who have been abandoned by their parents as a result of disease, war, addiction, or indifference; many orphans who are institutionalized and street children who have no birth records simply fail to officially exist to their nation’s government.
 Vast numbers of children are living on the streets and are exploited for labor, are victims of human trafficking, or are forced to participate in armed groups.
 So, the number is estimated, but it is clear that the number is probably higher.
 Click here for more information:

 WHAT DO YOU MEAN WHEN YOU REFER TO AN ORPHAN “AGING OUT”?